ketakitank/personal-website/_pages/about.md

 ## Current Work

-I'm currently looking for research opportunities where I potentially work on projects exploring **Large Language Models (LLMs) and Machine Unlearning**, while serving as a Teaching Assistant for a course titled "Systems for LLMs and AI Agents"
+I'm currently working in Hao AI Lab where I am working on implementing benchmarks for the [FastVideo](https://github.com/hao-ai-lab/FastVideo) model, while serving as a Teaching Assistant for a course titled ["Systems for LLMs and AI Agents"](https://cseweb.ucsd.edu/~yiying/cse291a-fall25/)

 ## Recent Experience

+**Fall 2025** - Working on [FastVideo](https://github.com/hao-ai-lab/FastVideo) Hao AI Lab @ UCSD, under the mentorship of Professor Hao Zhang.

 **Fall 2025** -  I am serving as a Teaching Assistant for CSE 291A: Systems for LLMs and AI Agents, where I am helping curate the course content, lead projects and help 200+ graduate students.